Word "hillbilly" once a term of endearment in Appalachia

 West Virginia mountain folk dance in an 1872 illustration by Porte Crayon for Harper's New Monthly Magazine.

-According to some authorities, the word "hillbilly" was a in the Appalachian Mountains in the early 1800s, though it later developed negative connotations.
+RICHWOOD, W.Va. — The word "hillbilly" was a in the southern Appalachian Mountains region in the early 1800s, though it later developed negative connotations.

 Advertisement

-The late Jim Comstock, the former publisher of the newspaper, believed that residents of the Appalachian valleys first used the term to describe their neighbors in the mountains.
+The former publisher of the West Virginia Hillbilly newspaper, the late Jim Comstock, believed that residents of the valleys in southern Appalachia first used the term to describe their neighbors in the mountains, though they meant no ill intent.

-Comstock, who cherished the term "hillbilly," had attempted to set the record straight on many assumptions about West Virginia and Appalachian cultures from the 1950s until the '90s.
+Comstock cherished the term "hillbilly" and had attempted to set the record straight on many assumptions about West Virginia and Appalachian culture from the 1950s until he died in 1996.

 The Appalachian Mountains extend across the entire Mountain State, east to west and north to south.
 (Photo courtesy .)

-Comstock wrote: "The word is said to have originated as a means of distinguishing people who lived in the mountainous region of the county from those who lived in the valley," referring to Wayne County, Kentucky, where he speculated the term came into use.
+Comstock wrote, "The word is said to have originated as a means of distinguishing people who lived in the mountainous region of the county from those who lived in the valley," referring to Wayne County, Kentucky, where he speculated that the term came into use.

 Advertisement